sxoham/Personal-Finance-Dashboard/README.md

 ## 📂 File Structure

-.
-├── 📄 index.html # The main finance dashboard page.
+<pre lang="markdown">├── 📄 index.html # The main finance dashboard page.
    ├── 📄 login.html # User login page.
    ├── 📄 register.html # User registration page.
    ├── 📄 style.css # Styles for the main dashboard (index.html).
    ├── 📄 my-login.css # Styles for the login and register pages.
    ├── 🖼️ logo.png # The application logo.
    ├── 📜 script.js # Main JavaScript logic for the dashboard.
    ├── 📜 my-login.js # JavaScript for handling login and registration forms.
-└── 📜 firebaseConfig.js # Configuration file for connecting to Firebase.
+   └── 📜 firebaseConfig.js # Configuration file for connecting to Firebase. ``` </pre>
-## 🚀 Getting Started

 To get a local copy up and running, follow these simple steps.